bernamaxim/IluvatrackApp/README.md

-"# Iluvatrack monitor for android"
+"Iluvatrack monitor client for iOS and Android"